Levofloxacin, 500 mg 10 pcs

 Overdose

-Symptoms: disorders of consciousness, including confusion, dizziness, seizures, possible development of nausea, erosive lesions of the mucous membranes of the gastrointestinal tract, prolongation of the QT interval, hallucinations, tremors.
+Symptoms: disturbances of consciousness, including confusion, dizziness, convulsions, possible development of nausea, erosive lesions of the mucous membranes of the gastrointestinal tract, prolongation of the QT interval, hallucinations, tremor.

-In case of overdose, close patient monitoring is required, including ECG monitoring.
+In case of overdose, careful monitoring of the patient is required, including ECG monitoring.

 Treatment: symptomatic.
-In case of acute overdose gastric lavage and administration of antacids to protect the gastric mucosa are indicated.
+In case of acute overdose, gastric lavage and administration of antacids are indicated to protect the gastric mucosa.
 There is no specific antidote, dialysis is ineffective.

 ---|---|